bbresearcher/Cyfrin_NFT_CTF1_Walkthrough/README.md

 import "../interfaces/ICyfrinSecurityChallenges.sol";
 ```
 <br>
 We can no longer inherit contracts due to the imports being removed.
-So our contract needs to be ammended to remove the inheritance statment:
+So our contract needs to be amended to remove the inheritance statement:

 ```
 is ACyfrinSecurityChallengeContract {